Domain-Expanded ASTE: Rethinking Generalization in Aspect Sentiment Triplet Extraction: Introduction

 \section{Introduction}

 Opinions and sentiments are essential to human communication, beliefs, and behaviors \cite{liu2012sentiment}.
-Although sentiment analysis is often performed at the sentence or document level, it is insufficient to capture the fine-grained opinion and sentiment information \cite{Poria2020BeneathTT}.
-To this end, aspect-based sentiment analysis (ABSA) is the study of how opinions express sentiment towards specific aspect targets in a text \cite{pontiki-etal-2014-semeval}.
-Aspect sentiment triplet extraction (ASTE) \cite{peng2020knowing} is a subtask of ABSA which unifies previous subtasks \cite{DBLP:conf/ijcai/YinWDXZZ16, yang-cardie-2012-extracting, 6754022} to extract the opinion term, aspect target, and the expressed sentiment.
+Although sentiment analysis is often performed at the sentence or document level, it is insufficient to capture the fine-grained sentiment information and nuances of human opinions \cite{Poria2020BeneathTT}.
+To this end, aspect sentiment triplet extraction (ASTE) \cite{peng2020knowing} is a challenging and well-established task of aspect-based sentiment analysis \cite{pontiki-etal-2014-semeval} which aims to extract richer and more interpretable sentiment information from natural language.
+Concretely, ASTE considers how each opinion term in a text may express sentiments towards specific aspect targets.

-\flag{ Although ASTE has become a more established subtask with many existing methods \cite{Zhang2022ASO}, current methods are limited to the in-domain setting for two domains.
-In practice, it is beneficial for models to generalize well to new domains as domain-specific labeled data is often scarce \cite{wang-pan-2018-recursive}.
-Hence, this motivates us to pose two main research questions: (1) Can existing ASTE methods generalize across multiple domains?
-(2) How can ASTE methods adapt to new domains in the presence of domain-specific unlabeled data?
-To answer these research questions, we propose a domain-expanded ASTE benchmark to address the in-domain, out-of-domain, and cross-domain settings across a more diverse set of domains.
+Although ASTE has become a more established task with many existing methods \cite{Zhang2022ASO}, we are concerned that they may not generalize well due to limitations in the existing benchmark datasets.
+Notably, the established benchmarks are limited to two domains, which limits the evaluation scope of model capabilities and does not represent the diversity of real-world data.
+On the other hand, it is also important to assess how models generalize to unseen domains as domain-specific labeled data is often scarce \cite{wang-pan-2018-recursive}, and models may face domain shift during deployment \cite{Wang2021GeneralizingTU}.
+Hence, this motivates us to propose a domain-expanded ASTE benchmark which not only considers the in-domain performance, but also evaluates out-of-domain generalization across a more diverse set of domains.
 We support the new benchmark by annotating more than 4,000 data samples for two new domains based on hotel and cosmetics product reviews.
-Therefore, we can combine the new domains with the two existing domains to construct a domain-expanded dataset with four domains as shown in Figure \ref{fig:cover}. }
+Therefore, we can construct a domain-expanded dataset with four domains as shown in Figure \ref{fig:cover}.

-\flag{ To investigate the domain generalization of existing ASTE methods, we evaluate five methods on our dataset for the in-domain and out-of-domain settings.
-Our analysis reveals a significant gap between in-domain and out-of-domain performance, which provides an opportunity for future domain adaptation methods to bridge the gap \cite{chen-qian-2021-bridge}.
-On the other hand, we find that generative methods have more potential for cross-domain transfer due to their strong out-of-domain performance. }